chevere/docs/components/cache.md

 As the return can be any scalar, an object, a serialized string, etc, it can be used to store _anything_.
 The cache system wraps around this concept, providing an easy way to create, and interact with cached entries.

-As cache file-system based, it is both portable and performant thanks to [OPcache](https://www.php.net/manual/en/book.opcache.php).
+As cache file-system based, it is both portable and performing thanks to [OPCache](https://www.php.net/manual/en/book.opcache.php).

 ## Working with Cache